"There is one thing stronger than all the armies of the

 Concern Over Professional Neglect

-In addition to obtaining services for their children, parents were concerned with professional neglect, rejection, and mishandling.
-According to the professional literature of the 1940s and 1950s, parents of children with disabilities "often felt inadequate; blamed themselves for their child's condition; are defensive, confused, and angry; and tend to be either overly protective and overly indulgent, or overly strict with their child."
+Parents were not only concerned about obtaining services for their children but also about professional neglect and rejection.
+Profesional literature of the 1940s and 1950s cast a very negative light on parents of children with disabilities, claiming that they "often felt inadequate; blamed themselves for their child's condition; are defensive, confused, and angry; and tend to be either overly protective and overly indulgent, or overly strict with their child."

 All too often, the advice from professionals was confusing: "Send your child to an institution."
 "Keep her at home."
 "Wait, he'll grow out of it."
-In addition, most professionals had little more than advice to offer.
-They determined which services were available to families, and programs and services in the community were rare.
-Parents, seeing the failures of public institutions and community services, now began to assume control of services for their sons and daughters.
+While they had little more than advice to offer, the professionals determined what services would be available.
+Programs and services in the community that would actually benefit and support families were rare.
+Parents, seeing the failure of public institutions and the continuing lack of community services, took the lead and assumed control of planning and delivering services that were actually needed and would be helpful for their sons and daughters.

 Phil Roos, a parent and professional, recorded his early experiences with professionals: